 Outreach to potential manufacturing, technology, and community partners.

-Letters of admiration and invitation to figures like Dolly Parton and Jimmy Kimmel — people whose values align with the mission.
+Letters of admiration and invitation to figures whose values align with the mission.

 Legal counsel and advisory outreach.